 Effective Altruism

-I've always struggled when it comes to figuring out the most effective way to go about giving money and time.
+I've always struggled when it comes to choosing the most effective way to contribute.
 I currently give to charities based on their ratings in Charity Navigator.
 I assume that Charity Navigator has done the research and that their ratings are credible.
 I realize that this isn't necessarily the best way to go about giving.
-I would like to have some sort of a rigorous meta-analysis done by some reputable someone or organization to help guide me.
+I would like to have some sort of rigorous meta-analysis done by some reputable "someone" or organization to help guide me.
 This is what I've found so far.

 I started by googling, "Where will my donations have the greatest impact?"
-Among the many results I got, this one got my attention, it was a link to an essay by Peter Singer, a moral philosopher, who wrote a very influential essay entitled, "Famine, Affluence, and Morality".
-He argued that "if it is in our power to prevent something bad from happening, without thereby sacrificing anything of comparable moral importance, we ought, morally, to do it.", a theme addressed in his book, "The Life You Can Save," which is on my reading list.
+Among the many results I got, this one stood out; it was a link to an essay by Peter Singer, a moral philosopher, who wrote a highly influential essay entitled "Famine, Affluence, and Morality".
+He argued that "if it is in our power to prevent something bad from happening, without thereby sacrificing anything of comparable moral importance, we ought, morally, to do it."
+This theme is explored in his book, "The Life You Can Save," which is on my reading list.

-Peter Singer's work, and additional contributions by William MacAskill, Toby Ord, and others, have led to what has become known as the Effective Altruism movement.
+Peter Singer's work, along with additional contributions by William MacAskill, Toby Ord, and others, has led to the emergence of what is now known as the Effective Altruism movement.
 It is a framework that enables individuals and organizations to maximize their altruism through evidence-based research and rational decision-making.
 This helps.

-The moderator asked Chomsky, "Much has been in the news lately about shifting centers of world power unipolar power, bipolar multi-polar, how do you think the future of the world is going to be shaped by the current crises that are rattling the system."
+The moderator asked Chomsky, "Much has been in the news lately about shifting centers of world power, unipolar, bipolar, multi-polar.
+How do you think the future of the world is going to be shaped by the current crises that are rattling the system?"

 Hmmmmmm.
 As for my ability to help address geopolitical issues, I feel helpless.
 However, I can contribute in some itsy-bitsy way to helping address the looming climate crisis: I continue to take inventory of my personal consumption and actively take steps to reduce my carbon footprint.
-I can support local organizations that are devoted to protecting our local environment and biodiversity, and I can donate to various NGOs that are focused on climate-related topics.
+I can support local organizations dedicated to protecting our local environment and biodiversity, and I can donate to various NGOs focused on climate-related issues.

 But then what about people who have more pressing needs for food, shelter, health, and safety?
 If I subscribe to EA's approach of using reason and evidence to do the most good, then doing all that I can to help save the planet from a 2+ centigrade rise in global temperatures seems like the logical choice.

-I reason that saving our planet affects all of us, while contributing to various humanitarian charities may salve my moral conscience, it doesn't seem to do much to address the bigger issue of climate change.
+I believe that saving our planet affects us all.
+While contributing to various humanitarian charities may salve my moral conscience, it doesn't seem to do much to address the bigger issue of climate change.

 Can giving to humanitarian NGOs positively influence efforts to help ease the looming climate crisis?
 There doesn't seem to be an easy answer.
 I seek the wisdom of Solomon.